unitedstates/petitions/README.md

 # Petitions

-This Python script retrieves every open petition on the [We The People](https://petitions.whitehouse.gov/petitions).
+These Python scripts retrieve open petitions on the [We The People](https://petitions.whitehouse.gov/petitions) and scan Twitter for mentions of petitions not yet on the site.

 ## Quick setup